 George W. Bush won the following states:

-John Kerry won the following states;
+John Kerry won the following states:

 George W. Bush received a total of 62,039,073 popular votes and John Kerry received 59,027,478 popular votes.
 George W. Bush won 286 electoral votes over Kerry’s 251 and was re-elected as President of the United States.
 George W. Bush was re-inaugurated for his second presidential term on January 20, 2005.